Minatour123/TryHackMe_Writeups/WriteUp_aratus.md

 As you can see there's a + sign for "configure-RedHat.yml", which means there is an ACL attached to this.
 ACL = Access Control List, which adds more permissions for file systems to add onto the UNIX ones.

+To set these permissions you would use setfacl, and to read them you would use getfacl.

 ```
 [theodore@aratus tasks]$ getfacl configure-RedHat.yml
 # file: configure-RedHat.yml